 Appearance

-■ There is a visible difference between the sexes, with male ostriches having black feathers with white-tipped wings and tails, while the females have a grayish-brown plumage.
+There is a clear difference between male and female ostriches.
+Male ostriches have black feathers with white-tipped wings and tails, while the females have a grayish-brown plumage.
 The males are larger in size.

 Speed

-■ Ostriches are the fastest two-legged runners, clocking up to 43 mph, even faster than a horse.
+Ostriches are the fastest two-legged runners, clocking up to 43 mph, even faster than a horse.
+This makes them the speedier of the two giant birds.

 Toes

-■ Ostriches have two toes, and are the only birds with this characteristic.
+Ostriches have two toes and are the only birds with this characteristic.
+Having just two toes helps them run faster.

 Posture